Do you have a startup idea and plan to develop an app like Waze?

 Waze allows users to earn points and badges and offers playful animations and sound effects that enhance the user experience.

-Waze has set itself apart from other navigation apps by prioritizing user engagement, accuracy, and people involvement.
+Waze has set itself apart from other GPS navigation apps by prioritizing user engagement, accuracy, and people involvement.

 Main features of Waze